February 15, 2022

 If you use expired hair products, you may not get the results you were hoping for.
 The product may not work as well as it did when it was new, and it could even damage your hair.

-You may also experience some adverse reaction such as an itchy scalp, redness, or even hair loss.
+You may also experience some adverse reactions such as an itchy scalp, redness, or even hair loss.
 So it’s generally not a good idea to use expired hair products.

 Check the product’s label to see if it states how long it will last.
 In general, hair gel has a shelf life of about three years.
 After that, it starts to break down and can cause hair to become brittle and dry.